1998 Aston Martin 'Project Vantage' Concept Car

 Like many other previous Aston Martin prototypes, Project Vantage was fully engineered and quite capable of being run on the road or racetrack.
 Styled by Ian Callum, Project Vantage was strongly influenced by the DB7 (also his work) and Zagato's DB4 GT.
 The car featured a new 6.0-litre V12 engine with a claimed output of 450bhp, while the semi-automatic transmission's gear change was by means of a Formula 1-type paddle system - a first for Aston Martin.

-Although built as a fully functional vehicle, Project Vantage cannot be registered for road use and is thus offered for display or track day use only.
-A possibly once-in-a-lifetime opportunity for the serious collector to acquire this historically significant Aston Martin prototype.
+Built as a fully functional proof of concept vehicle, project Vantage is not registered for road use and is offered for display and private track use.
+A possibly one in a lifetime opportunity to acquire a truly bespoke and historically significant Aston Martin concept and prototype.